 Laundry detergent, bleach, and other cleaners don’t really expire, so grab the biggest one you can find.
 There are tons of other cleaning supplies and things you should buy in bulk to save money.
 The price will be quite a bit lower than the smaller bottles!

-Dry pastas will keep for 1 -2 years, as long as it’s not opened.
+Dry pasta will keep for 1 -2 years, as long as it’s not opened.
 This is another staple that is easy to throw in many recipes.
-Store your dry, uncooked pasta in an air tight container to keep it fresh.
+Store your dry, uncooked pasta in an airtight container to keep it fresh.

 If you can get a good deal on flour, go for it!
 Flour lasts for up to 12 months in the freezer, and if you love baking, this tip will come in handy so that you always have flour on demand.